ldctaylor/drf_project/README.md

 ### Combining permissions
 I feel like the IsOwner and IsSupporter permissions could be combined into one as there is code being reused and the only diff is checking if it is the owner or the supporter?

+SELECT_RELATED!!!!!!!!!!!!!!!!
+Brings a join on the tables. uses related_name in the select_related.